 The Miners Community Arts and Music Centre, known locally as ‘The Miners’, started life as a miner’s wash house before developing into a working men’s club.
 When the club closed, the building was neglected and fell into disrepair for years.

-Over the last few years local residents have got creative, gathered resources and shared their skills, transforming the run-down building into a multi-functional space for the local and wider community to use.
+Over the last few years local residents have got creative, gathered resources and shared their skills, and transformed the run-down building into a multi-functional space for the local and wider community to use.
 People with building, decorating, painting, cooking and cleaning skills have all come together to create a safe environment for people to meet, socialise and enjoy.

 There’s now a community café, a function room with a stage, bars, art exhibition space, band rehearsal rooms, meeting rooms, games room, outside garden space and even a fully kitted out 70-seat cinema!